littlebtc/ptt-lol-boxes/README.md

 ### ptt-lol-boxes

-An open-sourced Python script to generate ready-to-use box article for PTT.
+An open-sourced Python script to generate ready-to-use box article from LoL match history to PTT.

+The result will be copied to your clipboard :)

 #### Getting started